Dzenly/tia/readme.md

   `browser-part` subdirectories contain scripts to be executed in browsers.
 * inner-docs - my inner documentation, TODOs, current thoughts, design decisions, etc. https://github.com/Dzenly/tia/tree/master/inner-docs
-* engine - the heard of the TIA.
+* engine - the heart of the TIA.
 * log-viewer - Here is the prototype for Web client for logs exploration.
 * tests - self tests for TIA.
     * tia - tests for non - GUI part.